mania7539/articles/_posts/2017-04-05-setup-workspace-for-eclipse-on-windows-7.md

 You will get the window for detail android project setup.
 According to your status of existing code, there will be different path of importing you need to go through.

 If you don't have .project file in your Android project directory, it means Eclipse has used it before to remember relative project settings to use.
-So follow the steps below to start importing:
+So follow the steps below to start importing:</br>

 ```
 Click File > New > Android Project